Animal Control & Service Areas

 Why do you ask for a donation to bring in a stray animal if I don′t live in an area with an animal control contract?

-When your municipality signs a contract with us, your tax dollars are helping to subsidize the care that animals from your township or borough receive at the ARL.
+When your municipality signs a contract with us, your tax dollars are helping to subsidize part of the care that animals from your township or borough receive at the ARL.

-If you live in a municipality that does not have an animal control contract (or has another provider), we kindly ask for a small donation to help subsidize the animal’s care while at the ARL.
-While we are always grateful for donations above the $50 we suggest, we promise we’ll never ask you to cover the entire cost of the animal’s care while at the ARL; we’ll cover the rest with the general donations and fees that we receive.
+If you live in a municipality that does not have an animal control contract (or has another provider), we charge a fee to help subsidize the animal’s care while at the ARL.
+The fees are:

 Do you catch loose animals?